Model & belief¶

 ¶

-B: the control matrix (alias of control); None if uncontrolled.
+B: the control matrix (alias of control_matrix); None if unset.

 tree_flatten ¶